LightningCreations/lclib/doc/GeneralLibraryRules.md

 ## Exceptions ##

 Unless a Library function or constructor is marked noexcept or otherwise stated in the documentation, calls to that library function may indicate an exceptional condition in an implementiation-defined set of circumstances, by throwing any unspecified exception that matches a handler of type `std::exception` and that's copy-constructor does not throw any exceptions.
 The exception to this rule is library functions that may call functions that are not defined by the library, in which case, they are allowed to throw any exception thrown by the called function, in addition to any function permitted above.
 This will be documented as "Throws any exception that *some function* throws".

 If some precondition of a function is not met (thus resulting in undefined behavior), the above rules do not apply.

-The conditions which a library function may throw an exception are limited to conditions which are not documented by
+The conditions which a library function may throw an exception are limited to conditions which are documented by lclib-c++

 ## Functions ##